Absence from school

 Appointments during school hours

-You will only be allowed to leave school during the day or during a school activity if you present, in advance, a note to your Classroom/Home Group Teacher signed by your parent/guardian detailing the time and reason for leaving.
-Permission to leave school must be gained from the Professional Learning Team Leader /Year level Leader or Head of School.
-If leaving the school during the day you need to sign out at the Junior School or Middle School Office.
+Students in Middle or Senior School will only be allowed to leave school during the day or during a school activity if they present, in advance, a note to the Home Group Teacher signed by the parent/guardian detailing the time and reason for leaving.
+Permission to leave school must be gained from the Year level Leader or Head of School.
+If leaving the school during the day you need to sign out at the Middle School Office.

 Assessment and Reporting